 We recently had the opportunity to stay in one of the park’s newly renovated two bedroom cottages, and it left us longing for a few more nights in this beautifully designed and decorated retreat.
 The cabin’s entry features a bright and airy great room, spanning the kitchen, living room and dining areas.

-The cottage’s large living area features a leather couch and several upholstered chairs gathered around the rooms central feature, a wood burning stove.
+The cottage’s large living area features a leather couch, and several upholstered chairs gathered around the room’s central feature, a wood burning stove.
 We loved the stove – it’s perfect for taking the chill off after a day of outdoor fun.
-The living area is complete with a flatscreen TV – and while there’s just too much outdoor fun to be had in the park, it’d be a perfect space to cozy up if the weather wasn’t cooperative.
+The living area is complete with a flatscreen TV – and while there are just many opportunities for outdoor fun in the park, it’d be a perfect space to cozy up if the weather wasn’t cooperative.

 To the left of the living room is the cottage’s dining room, with seating for eight around a rustic farm style table.
 The seating is eclectic, featuring rustic metal chairs, upholstered seating and a long wooden bench, adding to the cozy lakeside decor theme.
 A bank of wall-to-wall windows allows abundant light and fresh mountain air into the room.

-The kitchen is fully equipped, and features solid surface counters, an electric range and stove, microwave, coffee maker, full-sized refrigerator and a dishwasher.
+The kitchen is fully equipped and features solid surface counters, an electric range and stove, microwave, coffee maker, full-size refrigerator and a dishwasher.
 (Who wants to do dishes on vacation?!)
-Plenty of dishes, bowls, glasses, cups and cutlery are provided, perfect for creating a post-adventure culinary masterpiece, or entertaining a small group.
+The kitchen is stocked with plenty of dishes, bowls, glasses, cups, and cutlery, perfect for creating a post-adventure culinary masterpiece or entertaining a small group.
 The spacious counter has seating for four on high backed stools.

-Our favorite feature in the cottage – the enormous, oversized screened porch – is accessed just off the main living area, running the length of the cottage.
-The porch features several rustic wooden benches and adirondack style chairs.
+Our favorite feature in the cottage – the large, oversized screened porch – is accessed just off the main living area, running the length of the cabin.
+The porch features several rustic wooden benches and Adirondack chairs.
 It’s a perfect space for enjoying the tranquil wooded setting with a cup of coffee in the morning – or a few beers at night.

-Two bedrooms flank either side of the main living area.
-The split floor plan is great for multi-family adventures, offering privacy between the bedrooms.
-Each bedroom features two queen sized beds, a flat screen TV, lakeside cabin decor, and fantastic sliding barn doors.
+Two bedrooms flank either side of the central living area.
+The split floor plan is perfect for multi-family adventures, offering privacy between the bedrooms.
+Each bedroom features two queen-sized beds, a flat screen TV, lakeside cabin decor, and fantastic sliding barn doors.

 Each bedroom features its own, spacious, modern bathroom, including solid surface counter tops, a modern sink and fixtures, tile floors and bath enclosures (one with a walk-in shower, and one with a shower/tub combination).
-Plenty of storage for toiletries is provided on open shelves, and fresh soft towels are in generous supply.
+Fresh soft towels are in generous supply.

-We found the cottage so comfy, it was oh-so-tempting to just stay and relax.
+We found the cottage so comfy, and it was oh-so-tempting just to stay and relax.
 But with Fort Mountain’s especially scenic outdoors just a short hike (or drive) away, we mustered enough motivation to get out and explore each day.

 Fort Mountain State Park: our favorite trails